 Then there’s fraud.
 When time is tight, checking isn’t necessarily as good as you’d like it to be.
 It’s hardly surprising that more than two-thirds of finance leaders aren’t completely confident their business is protected against fraud.

 It’s also worth remembering that better visibility equals a better chance of achieving the growth you want.
-One of the key findings in some recent research we commissioned was that a cost-conscious approach, with clear visibility into spending across the organization and careful attention to cash flow, supports successful growth.
+One of the key findings in research we commissioned was that a cost-conscious approach, with clear visibility into spending across the organization and careful attention to cash flow, supports successful growth.

 Slow processes hold back your negotiation ability